Word page

 Common questions

 • What does tureen mean?
-Meaning A large deep serving dish, usually with a lid, used for soup or stew.
+A large deep serving dish, usually with a lid, used for soup or stew.